microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge04.md

 - **Provide Access of the FHIR server to the Azure Function**
     - **[Assign the FHIR Data Reader role](https://learn.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-fhir-service)** to the Azure Function created from the deployment above
 - **Verify the data movement**
+    Hint:
-    - Azure Function app deployed runs automatically.
-    - Time taken to write the FHIR dataset to the storage account depends on the amount of data stored in the FHIR server.
+    - Azure Function app deployed runs automatically and time taken to write the FHIR dataset to the storage account will depend on the amount of data stored in the FHIR server.
-    - After the Azure Function execution is completed, you should have Parquet files stored in the Storage Account.
-    - Browse to the results folder inside the container.
-You should see folders corresponding to different FHIR resources.
+    - You should have Parquet files stored in the Storage Account after the Azure Function execution is completed and will see folders corresponding to different FHIR resources in the container's results folder.
-    - Note that you will see folders for only those Resources that are present in your FHIR server.
+    - You will see folders for only those Resources that are present in your FHIR server.
 Running the PowerShell **[script](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/scripts/Set-SynapseEnvironment.ps1)** will create folders for other Resources.
 - **Provide privilege to your account**
-    - You must provide the following roles to your account to run the PowerShell script in the next step.
-You may revoke these roles after the installation is complete.
+    - You must provide the following roles to your account to run the PowerShell script in the next step (and revoke these roles after the installation if needed)
         - Assign Synapse Administrator role in your Synapse Workspace
         - Assign the Storage Blob Data Contributor role in your Storage Account.
 - **Provide access of the Storage Account to the Synapse Workspace**